-We have an exciting behind the screens update for this blog.
+We have an exciting behind-the-scenes update for this blog.
 There are quite a few things in the works, some of which you might have already noticed.

 What’s Going on Behind the Screens?